imbossdev/ds-algo-practice/README.md

 - [✅]Look at the Time vs Space tradeoff.
 Sometimes storing extra state in memory can help the time.
 (Runtime)
 - [✅]If the interviewer is giving you advice/tips/hints.
 Follow them
 - [✅]Space time tradeoffs: Hastables usually solve this a lot of the times.
 You use more space, but you can get a time optimization to the process.
 In programming, you often times can use up a little bit more space to get faster time And always remember: Communicate your thought process as much as possible.
 Don’t worry about finishing it fast.
 Every part of the interview matters

+https://visualgo.net/en is a good place for seeing the datastructures workings visually.

 Arrays: are considered objects.
  - It can be fixed(fixed size when init)